mMerlin/frontend-nanodegree-arcade-game/README.md

 Consider adding state specific keyboard commands
 - could use numbers to directly select avatars
 - go to select processing one command after game over

+Frogger.prototype.handleCommand, 'keyup' event listener Add a code (key sequence) to enable the existing cheat codes, so that they are not easily discoverable by accident.
+- include timing in the sequence, so need slow / fast to get in.

 Expand animation engine code
 - Interface also/more using events